-Comparative statics has long been used to understand how a system is affected by changes of underlying parameters, see Dixit~\cite{dixit1986} for an overview.
+Comparative statics has long been used to understand how a system is affected by changes of underlying parameters, see \citet{dixit1986} for an overview.

-Since Bulow et al.~\cite{Bulow85} introduced the concepts of strategic substitutes and strategic complements, a considerable amount of research has used comparative statics to investigate situations where strategic substitutes or complements occur.
-Notably, Brander and Spencer~\cite{brander1985} found that an export subsidy can increase welfare in Cournot competition with strategic substitutes (although they do not name the concept).
-Eaton and Grossman~\cite{eaton1986} extended this model to a two-stage game where first governments set policies and then firms engage in competition.
-Gaudet and Salant~\cite{gaudet1991} looked at how a forced marginal change of production quantity for a subset of firms impacts profit in a situation with strategic substitutes.
-F\'evrier and Linnemer~\cite{fevrier2004} gave a decomposition of price shocks in Cournot oligopoly into an average effect common to all firms and a heterogeneity effect that is firm-specific.
-Comparative statics has been successfully applied for supermodular games, see Athey~\cite{Athey02}, Quah~\cite{Quah07}, Milgrom and Shannon~\cite{Milgrom94}, Topkis~\cite{Topkis79,Topkis98} and Vives~\cite{Vives90,Vives05}.
-Acemoglu and Jensen~\cite{acemoglu2013} present a framework for comparative statics results for a superclass of Cournot oligopoly called aggregative games, see also Corch\'on~\cite{corchon1994}.
-Common to all these works is that they only consider the monotonicity of effects, i.e., whether a certain objective function increases or decreases with a parameter.
-However, they leave the quantification of the effect open.
+Since \citet{Bulow85} introduced the concepts of strategic substitutes and strategic complements, a considerable amount of research has used comparative statics to investigate situations where strategic substitutes or complements occur.
+Notably, \citet{brander1985} found that an export subsidy can increase welfare in Cournot competition with strategic substitutes (although they do not name the concept). \citet{eaton1986} extended this model to a two-stage game where first governments set policies and then firms engage in competition. \citet{gaudet1991} looked at how a forced marginal change of production quantity for a subset of firms impacts profit in a situation with strategic substitutes. \citet{fevrier2004} gave a decomposition of price shocks in Cournot oligopoly into an average effect common to all firms and a heterogeneity effect that is firm-specific. \citet{acemoglu2013} present a framework for comparative statics results for a superclass of Cournot oligopoly called aggregative games, see also \citet{corchon1994} and \citet{Kukushkin94}.